spacelift-io/user-documentation/docs/product/security.md

 ### Policies

 Spacelift policies provide a way to express rules as code to manage your infrastructure as a code environment.
 Users can build policies to control Spacelift login permissions, access controls, deployment workflows, and even govern the infrastructure itself to be deployed.
-Policies are based on the [Open Policy Agent](https://www.openpolicyagent.org/) project and can be defined using its rule language _Rego_.
+Policies are based on the [Open Policy Agent](https://www.openpolicyagent.org/){: rel="nofollow"} project and can be defined using its rule language _Rego_.
 You can learn more about policies [here](../concepts/policy/README.md).

 ## Responsible disclosure